 Yesterday (and a lot of days) I found myself at Target for a quick run to get a few necessities.
 You know, bananas, tampons, colored pencils, a potted plant, new throw pillows, and approximately 67 things from the Dollar Spot.
+(Believe me we’re getting to the fiber flush effect here.)

 I’m telling you, that place will suck you in!
 But I digress…